nmwsharp/polyscope-docs/source/basics/screenshots.md

     ##### numbered screenshot

-    Saves a screenshot to the current directory, with file names `screenshot_000000.png`, numbered automatically in increasing order.
+    Saves a screenshot to the current directory, with file named `screenshot_000000.tga`, numbered automatically in increasing order.
 The numbering is reset to `0` for each run of the program; existing files will be silently overwritten.

     If `transparentBG` is `true`, the background will be rendered as transparent.